Timeboxing breakout sessions effectively

 RoomRadar helps you see where tables are stuck or moving too fast, but the facilitator still sets the tempo and transitions.

-Why many timeboxes fail
+Why do many timeboxes fail?

 - slow start